ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 ### Company self-registration

 Self-registration allows business customers to take charge and apply for a business account by themselves.
-Applications go through the approval process in the Back Office where they can be accepted, rejected or put on hold.
+Applications go through the approval process in the back office where they can be accepted, rejected or put on hold.
 If they are accepted, the business partner receives an invitation link to the Customer Portal, where they can set up their team and manage their account.

 To apply for a business account, a company needs to provide their basic information,